input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/flutter_cardano_integration.md

 ### Attributes

-Secure, complaint with CIP 30 and 36, reliable
+Secure, comply with CIP-30 and CIP-95, reliable

 ### Components